billydevInGitHub/90668/90668Exp001/BLIBAPI.md

 ​           <--from: https://devconnected.com/how-to-create-and-apply-git-patch-files/

+​           <---there are still many stuff to do like patch trouble shooting etc. from the above link

 ​           <--sitting in current branch and compare with target_branch , output to a directory

 git format-patch master